Free Body Fat Percentage Calculator Online

-The body fat calculator estimates your body fat percentage using the US Navy circumference method, the same approach used by the US military for fitness assessments.
-Enter neck, waist, and hip measurements (women only for hip) along with height.
-Returns body fat percentage, fat mass, lean mass, and health category.
-Metric and imperial.
+The body fat percentage calculator estimates your body fat using the US Navy circumference method, the same approach used by the US military for fitness assessments.
+Enter your neck, waist, and hip measurements (women only for hip) along with your height to calculate body fat percentage online.
+Returns body fat percentage, fat mass, lean mass, and your ACE health category.
+Metric and imperial supported.

 Gender